 The following figures are enclosed and are polygons:

 Types of Polygons

 There are a lot of types of polygons.
 Some you've probably heard of before like squares, triangles, and rectangles.
 We'll learn more about these and others.
-Polygons are named for the numbers of sides they have.
-Here is a list of polygon names depending on the number of sides, starting with three and ending with ten.
+Polygons are named for the number of sides they have.
+Here is a list of polygon names depending on the number of sides they have, starting with three and ending with ten.